 Online Roulette Gameplay

 Playing roulette online has several advantages, one of which is the ability to save your own custom bet layouts.
-This feature allows you to easily repeat your favorite wagers and is a very convenient timesaver.
+This feature allows you to easily repeat your favorite wagers, which is a convenient timesaver.
 Many online tables also include an autoplay feature, which allows you to sit back and relax while the game plays out a set number of spins on its own.

 Simple Tips for Winning Roulette